Most of us have two lives. The life we live, and the unlived life within us. Between the two stands Resistance.

 I was horrified because it meant that I would not be able to operate my umbrella during the performance.
 It meant that I would not be in sync with the rest of my peers on stage.
 It meant that everyone would notice the kid with the busted umbrella.

 It meant that everyone would laugh at me.

 So I went onstage holding the umbrella partly open because if I let it close I would not be able to open it.
 I was so worried of looking like a fool that I had a death grip on the shaft of the umbrella with one hand, and on the open and close button with the other.

-Any kind of performative activities especially in front of our peers can arouse such intense fear that we balk at any opportunity that could put us in the crossfire.
+Any kind of performative activities especially in front of our peers can arouse such intense fear that we balk at any opportunity that could put us in the crossfire of criticism and rejection.